-In addition to our main lines of Concussion research at CIRP, we are actively engaged in research activity to capture and describe the diversity and variability of the pediatric concussion patient population at Children's Hospital of Philadelphia and more broadly.
-By doing so, clinicians will be better equipped to recognize and treat specific concussion symptoms as well as predict recovery outcomes.
+In addition to our main lines of Concussion research at CIRP, we are actively engaged in research activity to capture and describe characteristics of concussion in youth.
+Our researchers are studying the diversity and variability of the pediatric concussion patient population at Children's Hospital of Philadelphia and more broadly.
+By doing so, clinicians will be better equipped to recognize and treat specific concussion symptoms, as well as to predict recovery outcomes.

 - Visio-Vestibular Markers for Concussion -- In a series of studies published between 2014 and 2018, CIRP researchers describe the eyes after concussion and how eye function deficits can predict prolonged recovery.